igdovis/reward-based-eprop/README.md

 `seq_length` variable of RSNN computation steps highly influences training time.

-Two types of networks present: a network solely from LIF neurons and solely from ALIF.
+Two types of networks are present: a network solely from LIF neurons and solely from ALIF.

 The models are different, but the actor-critic algorithm to optimize the policy is the same for both of them.